kevinfarrugia/react-recipes/recipes/performance.md

 ---

-<small><sup>1</sup> If you open your browser's developer tools, you'll see DOM elements, or some of their attributes, flash as they're getting updated.</small>
+<sup>1</sup> If you open your browser's developer tools, you'll see DOM elements, or some of their attributes, flash as they're getting updated.